Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 Like making a backup of a model database, sharing a model can also be done through both the Cloud Storage application and the Explorer.
 Starting with the Cloud Storage option:

-- Click on the icon with 3 horizontal stripes next to the Name of the database you want to share (this is in the Database list in the Cloud Storage application on the Optilogic platform).
+- Hover over the Name of the database (= model) you want to share until an icon with 3 horizontal stripes appears to the right of to the Name of the database and click on this icon (this is in the Database list in the Cloud Storage application on the Optilogic platform, see the start of the “Model Backups” section further above on how to navigate there).

 - Click on Share Database.

-- Send Copy – this sends a copy of the model to the user that is selected in the next step.
-The original model and the copy are not connected to each other, and changes either user makes to the original or the copy are not shared back with the other version of the model.
+- Send Copy – this sends a copy of the model to the user or team that is selected in the next step.
+The original model and the copy are not connected to each other: changes made to the original or to the copy are not shared back with the other version of the model.

-- Share Access – this is the option to use when wanting to share a model with other users and work on it collaboratively.
+- Share Access – this is the option to use when wanting to share a model with other users and work on it collaboratively when you are not part of the same Team on the Optilogic platform.
 It brings up the Share Database Access form which will be discussed after the next screenshot.

 The Share Model options can also be accessed through the Explorer: